-It is said that more than 5 million Ukrainian refugees have fled to neighboring countries due to Russia’s military invasion of Ukraine.
-In an effort to support the Ukrainian people, Pasona Group has launched the “Pasona Group Ukraine Support Project” to assist refugees coming to Japan, building new lives on Awaji Island, and developing new careers.
+More than 5 million Ukrainian refugees have fled to neighboring countries due to Russia’s military engagement in Ukraine.
+To support the Ukrainian people, Pasona Group has launched the “Pasona Group Ukraine Support Project” to assist refugees coming to Japan, build new lives on Awaji Island, and develop new careers, with one of them being support to the Ukraine Ballerinas.

 In addition to supporting the cost of evacuation to Awaji Island for refugees and their families, Pasona Group provides career and Japanese language training, employment opportunities, and other support for building a new life.
-The program has already supported several Ukrainian ballet dancers – Ukraine is a powerhouse in the world of ballet – but it also targets artists, IT engineers, and other experts of all sorts of industries to utilize their talents and skills to create a “Global Awaji Island”.
+The program has already supported several Ukrainian ballerinas.
+Ukraine is a powerhouse in the world of ballet – but it also targets other artists, IT engineers, and experts from all sorts of industries to utilize their talents and skills to create a “Global Awaji Island”.

 Emi Hariyama